40 Years Ago: Jackson Browne Starts Getting Political on ‘Lawyers in Love’

-His previous LP, 1980’s Hold Out, was Browne’s first (and only) album to hit No. 1 on the Billboard charts.
+His previous LP, 1980’s Hold Out, was Browne’s first (and only) album to hit No. 1 on the Billboard chart.
 Plus, he had scored his biggest hit single with 1982’s "Somebody’s Baby," featured on the soundtrack to Fast Times at Ridgemont High.

+There were big changes from a lyrical angle, too.
 Some perceived the title track – a satire of yuppies in the Reagan era – as a key transition between Browne’s personal music of the ’70s and his more overtly political songs of the late ’80s.
 Accompanied by a memorable MTV video, the single hit No. 13 on the charts and remains notable for being a humorous standout in Browne’s otherwise earnest catalog.

 Elsewhere on Lawyers in Love, he got a little more serious.
 For instance, Browne railed against nuclear weapons and warfare in general on "Say It Isn’t True."
 Fans and critics may have agreed with the sentiment, but they weren’t pleased with his hokey approach.
 Browne would find greater success at writing political material on future albums.

 Still, the record did well.
 This was Browne's third Top 10 LP in a row, as the platinum-selling Lawyers in Love launched four singles – including "Tender Is the Night" and "For a Rocker," which both hit the Top 50 and earned significant airplay.